The Best Dog Bike Trailer Australia - Take Them With You

 What To Look For In A Good Dog Cart For A Bike

-While there are some bike trailers for large dogs, they are few and far between.
-It is also quite the workout to haul your 60kg Great Dane around as well as cycle.
+While there are some bike trailers for large dogs, our team of researchers quickly discovered that they are few and far between.
+It is also quite the workout to haul your 60 kg Great Dane around as well as cycle.
 You would surely have thunderous thighs of adamantium strength, which I applaud you for.

 For this reason, it is far easier to find a small dog bike trailer.
 That said, in our later reviews, we do have some medium options.
 Extra-large options are available from overseas but it’s quite the scavenger hunt to find one.